This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider will have you prepare your bowels before your procedure.
 Your bowels will need to be empty before your procedure to allow him or her to see your colon clearly.

-- Start a clear liquid diet 1 to 2 days before your procedure.
+- Drink clear liquids 1 to 2 days before your procedure.
 Clear liquids include plain gelatin, unsweetened fruit juices, clear soup, and broth.
 Do not drink any liquid that is blue, red, or purple.

 - Do not eat foods that are hard to digest.
 These include fruits, vegetables, cereal, nuts, peas, beans, popcorn, and tomatoes.
 Ask your healthcare provider for a list of foods to avoid.
 If you are having an MRI colonoscopy, you may also need to avoid any food that contains manganese (a metal), such as chocolate.

 - Follow your bowel prep as directed.
 Many different preparations can be given before a colonoscopy.
-Some are given over 2 hours and others over 6 hours.
-Some are given earlier in the afternoon the day before the colonoscopy.
-Others are given the day before and then the morning of the colonoscopy.
 With any bowel prep, stay close to the bathroom.
-This liquid will cause you to have frequent bowel movements.
+This liquid will cause you to have bowel movements often.

 - An enema may be needed.
 Your healthcare provider may tell you to use an enema to help clean out your bowels.